Okezie Ikpeazu

-Okezie Victor Ikpeazu (born 18 October 1964) is a Nigerian politician who serves as the Governor of Abia State, in office since 29 May 2015.
+Okezie Victor Ikpeazu (born 18 October 1964) is a Nigerian politician and former Governor of Abia State, who was in office from 29 May 2015 to 29 May 2023.
 He was elected on the platform of the Peoples Democratic Party.
-He was re-elected as the governor of Abia state after winning the 9 March gubernatorial election.
+He was re-elected as the Governor of Abia state at the 9 March 2019 gubernatorial election.

+He ran for election at the 2023 Senatorial election for Abia South Senatorial District but came a distant third behind incumbent Senator Enyinnaya Abaribe of All Progressive Grand Alliance and a political newbie Chinedu Onyeizu of the Labour Party.

 Early life and professional career

 Okezie was born on 18 October 1964, to the family of late Pa Ishmael and Deaconess Bessie Ikpeazu of Umuebere in Umuobiakwa village, Isialaukwu, Mbato Autonomous Community in Obingwa Local Government Area of Abia State, Nigeria.
 Ikpeazu attended Amaise Central Primary School, Umuobiakwa.
 In 1973, while in primary five, he gained admission into Eziama High School, Aba and later moved to Ihie High School, Isiala Ngwa where he took his School certificate examination in 1979.
 In 1980, at the age of 16, he gained admission into the University of Maiduguri to study Clinical Biochemistry and graduated with a B.Sc.
 (Hons.)
-Second Class Upper Division in August, 1984.
+Second Class Upper Division in August 1984.

 From August 1984 to August 1985, he served as a Clinical Biochemist in the Medical Laboratory of the Rivers State University of Science and Technology, Port Harcourt for his National Youth Service.
-Okezie Ikpeazu returned to the University of Maiduguri for an M.Sc Degree in Biochemical Toxicology and graduated in 1990.
-In 1994, at the age of 30, he obtained a Doctorate Degree, Ph.D in Biochemical Pharmacology from the University of Calabar.
+Okezie Ikpeazu returned to the University of Maiduguri for an M.Sc.
+Degree in Biochemical Toxicology and graduated in 1990.
+In 1994, at the age of 30, he obtained a Doctorate Degree, Ph.D. in Biochemical Pharmacology from the University of Calabar.

 Before joining politics, Okezie Ikpeazu had been a lecturer in several Nigerian educational institutions.